AniAPI-Team/AniAPI/SyncService/Models/Websites/README.md

 Just give it your website's class type.

-### GetMatching
+### AnalyzeMatching

 This is the method called by the engine everytime an **Anime** is analyzed across the website.
-It should scrape the website's anime index page, in order to find a matching title and start analyzing it.
-It returns an `AnimeMatching` object:

-* `Title`, the website's anime title
-* `Description`, the website's anime description
-* `Path`, the website's anime relative path

-### GetEpisode
+### BuildAPIProxyURL

-This method is used to fetch all the episodes when a full (`100%`) match has been found on an **Anime**.
+This method is used to build an internal url, in order to use AniAPI's proxy.
-It is called foreach episode, so if the anime has 25 episodes, it will be called 25 times.
-It should scrape the website's anime detail page, in order to find all the episodes and save them.
-It returns an `EpisodeMatching` object:

-* `Title`, the website's anime's episode title
-* `Number`, the website's anime's episode progressive number
-* `Path`, the website's anime's episode relative path
-* `Source`, the website's anime's episode video url

-If you need to understand better how thing works, you can watch the websites already implemented, like [this one](https://github.com/AniAPI-Team/AniAPI/blob/main/SyncService/Models/WebsiteScrapers/DreamsubScraper.cs).
+If you need to understand better how thing works, you can watch the websites already implemented, like [this one](https://github.com/AniAPI-Team/AniAPI/blob/main/SyncService/Models/Websites/GogoanimeWebsite.cs).

 ## Pull request